Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Secret neutrino interactions

 The first term on the right-hand side accounts for the energy redshift due to cosmological expansion; $H$ is the Hubble parameter.
-The second term represents the production rate of high-energy neutrinos from astrophysical sources: we assume it follows the star formation rate~\cite{Hopkins:2006bw, Yuksel:2008cu} as a function of time, and a power law $\propto E_\nu^{-\gamma}$ with spectral index $\gamma$ as a function of energy.
+The second term represents the production rate of high-energy neutrinos from astrophysical sources: we assume it follows the star formation rate~\cite{Hopkins:2006bw, Yuksel:2008cu} as a function of time (a different redshift dependence has little impact on the results as it can not induce dips and bumps in the neutrino spectrum~\cite{DiFranzo:2015qea}), and a power law $\propto E_\nu^{-\gamma}$ with spectral index $\gamma$ as a function of energy.
 The first two terms would thus describe the evolution of astrophysical neutrinos en route to Earth without new physics.
 The third term accounts for absorption due to $\nu$SI, while the fourth term accounts for the subsequent regeneration.
-In this equation, $n^t_i \simeq 2 \times 56\, (1+z)^3\, \text{cm}^{-3} = 8.7 \, (1+z)^3\, \times 10^{-13} \, \mathrm{eV}^{3}$ is the C$\nu$B density of $\nu_i$ with $z$ the cosmological redshift, $\sigma_{ij}(E_\nu)$ is the absorption cross-section of an incident $\nu_i$ with energy $E_\nu$ on a target $\nu_j$, and $\sigma_{jk \rightarrow il}(E_\nu', E_\nu)$ is the cross-section for an incident $\nu_j$ with energy $E_\nu'$ on a target $\nu_k$ to generate a \emph{detectable} $\nu_i$ with energy $E_\nu$, along with a $\nu_l$.
+In this equation, $n^t_i \simeq 2 \times 56\, (1+z)^3\, \text{cm}^{-3} = 8.7 \, (1+z)^3\, \times 10^{-13} \, \mathrm{eV}^{3}$ is the C$\nu$B density of $\nu_i$, with $z$ the cosmological redshift, $\sigma_{ij}(E_\nu)$ is the absorption cross-section of an incident $\nu_i$ with energy $E_\nu$ on a target $\nu_j$, and $\sigma_{jk \rightarrow il}(E_\nu', E_\nu)$ is the cross-section for an incident $\nu_j$ with energy $E_\nu'$ on a target $\nu_k$ to generate a \emph{detectable} $\nu_i$ with energy $E_\nu$, along with a $\nu_l$.
 For Majorana neutrinos, all final states are detectable; for Dirac neutrinos, neutrinos must be left-handed and antineutrinos right-handed.

+We ignore the neutrino matter potential induced by $\nu$SI~\cite{Lunardini:2000fy,Arguelles:2015dca,Bustamante:2015waa}. \emph{A priori}, it could affect the flavor composition at Earth, but for scalar $\nu$SI it just generates a negligible correction to neutrino masses~\cite{Ge:2018uhz}.
+For vector $\nu$SI, however, this effect might be measurable at higher energies than the ones we consider if the cosmic neutrino background has a large lepton asymmetry~\cite{Lunardini:2000fy}.